scottbromander/aws_lamdba_course/README.md

 - Click on `Create`,
 - Then click `Test` again!
 - Note that `DAILY GROWTH` failed, but we updated the environmental value to be `Aftercamp`, and it passed.

+### Turn it on!

+- Back in the main page of the Lambda,
+- Select the CloudWatch event,
+- Tick the box to select the event,
+- Click on `Enable`.
+Boom!
+Lambda!
+- Check it out in the `Monitoring` section of the Lambda page, or head over to the CloudWatch event and see it there!